A two dimensional arithmetic Andr\'e-Oort problem: Approach using Quadratic forms

 \subsection{A Conditional bound}

-Let us mention the work~\cite{Kane,KanePhD}, which produces an effective equidistribution bound, for those willing to \emph{rely on GRH L-series of Dirichlet and of modular forms of weight~$2$}.
-Unfortunately, it is only provided \emph{for fundamental discriminants}.
+Let us mention the work~\cite{Kane,KanePhD}, which produces an effective equidistribution bound, \emph{assuming the GRH L-series of Dirichlet and of modular forms of weight~$2$}.
+Unfortunately, it is only proved \emph{for fundamental discriminants}.